MicrosoftEdge/MSEdgeExplainers/Performance control of embedded content/explainer.md

 ## Open Issues

 ### Per-document constraints
 Document Policy directives are effective on a per-document basis.
-This generally makes it harder for constraints to have the desired impact to improve performance.
-In this document, we propose capping the overall complexity and resources through frame depth and count restrictions.
+This generally makes it harder for constraints to have the desired impact to improve performance, as the overall cap on resources increases with the complexity of the page.
+We propose capping the overall complexity and resources through frame depth and count restrictions to avoid an unbound upper limit to page resource consumption.

 What would be the appropriate frame count and depth limit?
-See related discussion in Security and Privacy Considerations.
+See related discussion in [Security and Privacy Considerations](#frame-depth).

 ### Open question: how to evolve best practices?
 Performance categories introduced in this proposal are based on the idea of taking the burden of determining performance best practices off of individual site and app developers.
 However, best practices evolve with time, and for these policies to achieve their goal, the criteria needs to evolve with them.
 Changing the criteria for what constitutes a policy violation would introduce compatibility issues for anyone opting-in, as things which are allowed today might not be allowed in the future.
 We need to define a mechanism in which this evolution can happen in a controlled manner, or decide whether it's a reasonable trade off for developers opting in to be expected to keep up with the platform as best practices evolve.

 ### Reporting 3pp violations to embedder
 Embedders are best equipped to influence change in the performance when they are aware of where the issues are.
 While Document Policy provides a Reporting API integration, this only reports violations to the endpoint of the document where the violation occurs.
 Embedders do not receive reports that the embedded content has incurred policy violations, which is a limitation.
-Currently under consideration: send a minimal report to the embedder when a violation occurs in the embedded document.
+We are currently considering sending a minimal report to the embedder when a violation occurs in the embedded document.

 ### Interaction with Heavy Ad Interventions